HITECHCRIME/HC_OVERVIEW/README.md

 ```
 THE WEYLAND-YUTANI OF TRAP MUSIC
 ```
-**Hitech Crime** is a cinematic narrative universe music microlabel being set in Helve AVR's dark moon transmedia metabrand system.
+**Hitech Crime** is a **cinematic narrative universe transmedia music microlabel** being set in Helve AVR's **dark moon metabrand system**.
 It acts as a unified identity hub for creative and experimental audio projects.

 **Creative Aim**